Skip to content

 3 or more $61,555 $68,675 $8,046

 The 2025 investment income limit is $11,950 or less.
-You and each child you claim for EITC generally need a valid Social Security number by the due date of the return, including extensions.
+You, your spouse if filing jointly, and each child used for EITC generally need valid Social Security numbers by the due date of the return, including extensions.

 Common EITC mistakes